What’s so bad about a little credit card debt?

 We were leveraging our current and future security to pay off a purchase we’d made in the past.

-Once we determined to get out of debt, we had to embrace a new mindset in which this kind of behavior was no longer acceptable.
+Once we decided to get out of debt, we had to embrace a new mindset in which this kind of behavior was no longer acceptable.

 So today, we save for several months to buy a new oven, and head to the store with cash in hand (or at least in the bank).